kamalarieff/portfolio-eleventy/src/projects/tiktokcringe-hottest.md

  That's why you'll see the number of posts are not the same as the page before when you click next.
 This is because of that hack.

 I've tried to use the third party API [redditsearch](https://github.com/pushshift/api) but the responses don't have the updated score.

+The videos also don't have any sound.
+This is because Reddit splice their videos into separate video and audio files.
+I haven't found a way to fix this yet.

 # What I've learned